leanprover-community/lean4game/doc/hints.md

   ...
 ```

+Note that hints are only **context-aware but not history-aware**.
+In particular they only look at the assumptions and the current goal.
+Player's might encounter hints in a different order - or not at all - if they decide to go for a unique proof idea.
+The `Branch` tactic helps placing hints outside the sample solution's proof.

 ## 1. When do hints show?

 A hint will be displayed if the player's goal matches the one where the hint was placed in the